ipfs/kubo/docs/file-transfer.md

 }
 ```

-Next, check to see if the nodes have a connection to eachother.
+Next, check to see if the nodes have a connection to each other.
 You can do this
 by running `ipfs swarm peers` on one node, and checking for the other nodes
 peer ID in the output.
 If the two nodes *are* connected, and the `ipfs get`
 command is still hanging, then something unexpected is going on, and I